tpluscode/tpluscode.github.io/source/_posts/2014-08-29-versioning-git-projects.markdown

 number be used here.
 So the above would mean that the code was built from revision 1556.
 This has a number of problems:

 1. __each version segment cannot exceed 65535__ - a problem for large repositories, probably shared between multiple projects in an organization
 1. __this will not work with git or mercurial__ - decentralized VCS use numeric commit numbers only locally - if at all.
-And SHA1 is a no-go, because version number cannot contain alpha characters</li><br />
+And SHA1 is a no-go, because version number cannot contain alpha characters<br />

 ### The other microsoft way